2miles/activity-archive/docs/docker.md

 Only run real sync against the NAS copy, not your laptop copy.

+For a shorter day-to-day NAS update checklist, see [docs/deploy.md](deploy.md).

 ## First-Time NAS Setup

 Before the NAS becomes canonical: